-When I/O logging is enabled, sudo will run the command in a pseudo-tty and log all user input and/or output.
-I/O is logged to the directory specified by the iolog\dir option (/var/log/sudo-io by default) using a unique session ID that is included in the sudo log line, prefixed with "TSID=".
+When I/O logging is enabled, sudo will run the command in a pseudo-terminal and log all user input and/or output, depending on which options are enabled.
+I/O can be logged either to the local machine or to a remote log server.
+For local logs, I/O is logged to the directory specified by the iolog\dir option (/var/log/sudo-io by default) using a unique session ID that is included in the sudo log line, prefixed with "TSID=".
 The iolog\file option may be used to control the format of the session ID.
+For remote logs, the log\servers setting is used to specify one or more log servers running sudo\logsrvd or another server that implements the protocol described by sudo\logsrv.proto(5).

-Each I/O log is stored in a separate directory that contains the following files:
+For both local and remote I/O logs, each log is stored in a separate directory that contains the following files:

-log a text file containing the time the command was run, the name of the user who ran sudo , the name of the target user, the name of the target group (optional), the terminal that sudo was run from, the number of rows and columns of the terminal, the working directory the command was run from and the path name of the command itself (with arguments if present) timing a log of the amount of time between, and the number of bytes in, each I/O log entry (used for session playback) ttyin input from the user's tty (what the user types) stdin input from a pipe or file ttyout output from the pseudo-tty (what the command writes to the screen)
+log A text file containing information about the command.
+The first line consists of the following colon-delimited fields: the time the command was run, the name of the user who ran sudo, the name of the target user, the name of the target group (optional), the terminal that sudo was run from, and the number of lines and columns of the terminal.
+The second and third lines contain the working directory the command was run from and the path name of the command itself (with arguments if present).